gbgabiola/100DaysOfCode/r1-log.md

 ## Day 89: October 27, Saturday
 **Today's Progress**: Started the DOM in learn-co and Completed the control flow in js basics course.

+## Day 90: October 29, Monday
+**Today's Progress**: Continue playing with the DOM in learn-co and in Objects section in js basics course.
+Started the js certification in FCC.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: